anton-kirschhock/ScreenLocker/README.md

 If you would like to iterate upon this project, feel free to do so.
 I look forward to see the iterations :)

+**Note:** This project is just a small quick and dirty application, so the code is not perfect but it works!